shoowadoo/Dictionary-projects/README.md

 # My Dictionary Projects

 Project currently includes dictionaries for Esperanto and Gwich'in.
-Links to the dictionaries are found below:
+Each dictionary can be accessed online by clicking the link below.

 [Esperanto Dictionary](https://shoowadoo.github.io/Dictionary-projects/esperanto-dictionary/)